-The Health and Fitness for All project.
-The project’s training curriculum was developed by the University of Illinois at Chicago, and provides overall structured information on how to organize and start a tailored physical activity and health education program for people with intellectual and developmental disabilities (I/DD).
+The Health and Fitness for All project utilizes the HealthMatters™ curriculum, which is a training developed by the University of Illinois at Chicago that provides structured information on how to organize and start a tailored physical activity and health education program for people with intellectual and developmental disabilities (I/DD).

 “Leading a healthy lifestyle is difficult for everyone, including people with I/DD.
 The Arc is fortunate to have the generous support of the Anthem Foundation so we can continue to provide education and resources that will help people with I/DD make healthier decisions in their daily lives,” said Peter Berns, CEO of The Arc.

 Editor’s Note: The Arc is not an acronym; always refer to us as The Arc, not The ARC and never ARC.
 The Arc should be considered as a title or a phrase.